theshem/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/availability.md

 For convenience, you can alternatively pass the `--finalize` flag to the `new` command which will immediately finalize the release.

+{% capture __alert_content -%}
-Note: You dont _have_ to upload the source files (ref’d by source maps), but without them the grouping algorithm will not be as strong, and the UI will not show any contextual source.
+You don't _have_ to upload the source files (referenced by source maps), but without them, the grouping algorithm will not be as strong, and the UI will not show any contextual source.
+{%- endcapture -%}
+{%- include components/alert.html
+  title="Note"
+  content=__alert_content
+  level="info"
+%}

 Additional information can be found in the [Releases API documentation]({%- link _documentation/api/releases/index.md -%}).